ionify/about/origin.md

-Success came in 2007 when, through diligent [study](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf) 👨🏾‍🏫 and object-literal syntax experimentation 👨🏽‍🔬, Michael discovered that it was possible to interact with anonymous objects, like JSON, by [invoking & observing notified object type conversions](ions/ion.md#function)!
+Success came in 2007 when, through diligent [study](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf) 👨🏾‍🏫 and object-literal syntax experimentation 👨🏽‍🔬, Michael discovered it was possible to interact with anonymous objects, like JSON, by [invoking & observing notified object type conversions](ions/ion.md#function)!
 👨🏾‍💻👌🏾